AXElements/accessibility_core/README.markdown

   * bridging for `NSAttributedString`
   * more descriptive error handling for the C extension

+## Tests

+Currently, the tests are all run as one task.
+You can run individual test files if needed.
+This is not ideal, but not a high priority for me right now.

+To properly run tests, you must run them under CRuby and also under MacRuby and get the same results.

 ## Copyright

 Copyright (c) 2012, Mark Rada